CtrlK

 Workflow Clarity

-The decision tree clearly sequences the approach based on context.
-The reconnaissance-then-action pattern is a well-defined 3-step workflow.
-The common pitfall section serves as a validation checkpoint highlighting the critical networkidle wait.
-For a testing/automation skill, the workflows are clear and appropriately sequenced.
+The decision tree clearly sequences the approach based on context (static vs dynamic, server running vs not).
+The reconnaissance-then-action pattern is a clear 3-step workflow.
+The common pitfall section serves as a validation checkpoint for the critical networkidle wait.
+For a non-destructive testing skill, this level of workflow clarity is appropriate.

 3 / 3